Customisations#

 Once the files are copied there, they should show up in Preferences with the label you set as name inside the file.

-In novelWriter 2.0 the icontheme value was added to GUI themes.
+New in version 2.0: The icontheme value was added to GUI themes.
 Make sure you set this value in existing custom themes.
-Otherwise it defaults to typicons_light, which may not match your theme colour scheme.
+Otherwise, novelWriter will try to guess your icon theme, and may not pick the most suitable one.

-A GUI theme conf file consists of the follwing settings:
+A GUI theme .conf file consists of the following settings:

 [Main]